 Activity Alliance: Profiling Toolkit

-Designed by our events team in the 1990s, this enables teachers and coaches to identify ability, measure progress and develop the talent of every disabled child and adult.
-Contact Jannine Walker, National Events Manager, firstname.lastname@example.org for more information.
+Our newly updated toolkit enables teachers, coaches and physiotherapists to identify ability, measure progress and develop the talent of every disabled child and adult.
+Contact Jannine Walker, National Events Manager, email@example.com for more information.

 Engagement factsheet: Accessible and inclusive communications